fabrizio3443/DeepSeek-VSCode-Extension/README.md

 DeepSeek VSCode extV1

-This is a basic tool to chat to your AI agent through VS Code.
+This is a basic tool to chat to your AI agent through VS Code following Fireship's tutorial.
 Made for fun.

 # Pre-requisites